Agustín Guzmán: Carrera exile and Los Altos

 Agustín Guzmán went to Antigua Guatemala to meet with another group of Paredes emissaries; they agreed that Los Altos would rejoin Guatemala, and that the latter would help Guzmán defeat his hated enemy and also build a port on the Pacific Ocean.
 Guzmán was sure of victory this time, but his plan evaporated when, in his absence, Carrera and his native allies had occupied Quetzaltenango; Carrera appointed Ignacio Yrigoyen as corregidor and convinced him that he should work with the k'iche', mam, q'anjobal and mam leaders to keep the region under control.
 On his way out, Yrigoyen murmured to a friend: Now he is the King of the Indians, indeed!

-Guzmán then left for Jalapa, where he stroke a deal with the rebels, while Luis Batres Juarros convinced president Paredes to deal with Carrera; Guzmán could only get a temporary truce from the revolt leaders León Raymundo, Roberto Reyes and Agustín Pérez; however, the truce was short lived, as the rebels sacked Jalapa on June 3 and 4.
-Guzman then left for El Salvador, where after a while he issued a note to the rest of liberal leaders in Central America in which he attacked the immorality and viciousness of the savage Rafael Carrera, who -according to Guzman- had not governed Guatemala properly in the last nine years.
-In his note, Guzman told that he had gone to El Salvador to retire from public life, but that he could not remain impassible watching how Guatemala was returning to Carrera's rule and saying that with the help of El Salvador, Honduras, Nicaragua and the reborn Los Altos he was going to confront Carrera and return to a federal government; he practically assured that he was Morazán's successor trying to get rid of Carrera, but his note did not gather any support and Carrera returned to power in Guatemala.
+Guzmán then left for Jalapa, where he struck a deal with the rebels, while Luis Batres Juarros convinced President Paredes to deal with Carrera.
+Guzmán could only get a short-lived truce from the revolt leaders: León Raymundo, Roberto Reyes, and Agustín Pérez; the rebels sacked Jalapa on June 3 and 4.
+Guzman then left for El Salvador.
+After a while, he issued a note to the rest of the liberal leaders in Central America, in which he attacked the immorality and viciousness of the savage Rafael Carrera.
+According to Guzman, Carrera had not governed Guatemala properly in the last nine years.
+In his note, Guzman said that he had gone to El Salvador to retire from public life, but that he could not remain impassive in the face of the events occurring in Guatemala.
+With the help of El Salvador, Honduras, Nicaragua, and the "reborn Los Altos", he was going to fight against Carrera' return.
+He practically assured that he was Morazán's successor, trying to get rid of Carrera, but his note did not gather any support and Carrera returned to power in Guatemala.